DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 because its blockage of international portals is tremendously blunt, with entire services such as Google rendered inaccessible.
-Such bluntness in its denial of access results in a highly visible encounter with void and disconnection (e.g. the “404 Not Found” message), and thus makes the GFW an iconic symbol of network control.
+Such bluntness in its denial of access results in a highly visible encounter with void and disconnection (e.g. the '404 Not Found' message), and thus makes the GFW an iconic symbol of network control.
 The symbolic meaning is highlighted by the popular nickname itself, which is less metaphorical than allegorical.
 The affective experience generated by the